The Grimditches

 The directors of the firm were James Evans Grimditch, his wife Emma Elizabeth, both resident in Rosemont Philadelphia, USA and Mr Alexander Joseph Antoine of 40 Fazakerley Road, Liverpool as Manager.

 The Memorandum of Association makes it clear that the strategy of the business was inexorably tied up with the exploitation of the carcase by-products.
 Mentioned particularly are serum albumin, pepsin extract & pemmican .
 These were sophisticated high value products and clearly Grimditch was operating an ambitious import/export company focused on trade with North America.
-In 1906 princes buildings, 81 Dale Street, Liverpool, L2 2HT was a majestic five storey red brick office block in the port of Liverpool with retail use on the ground floor and offices above.
+In 1906 Princes Buildings, 81 Dale Street, Liverpool, L2 2HT was a majestic five storey red brick office block in the port of Liverpool with retail use on the ground floor and offices above.
 It was built in 1882 by Henry Shelmerdine as shops, offices and leather works.

 Shareholder allottees were -